 Let me take you through some resources that you can keep in mind while the accessibility while hacking your product.

 Firstly, you need to remember the basics while coding any web page.
 Very often web is inaccessible since developers forgot basics like use of text alternatives for images, heading structure and associated labels for form fields, keyboard access etc. Keyboard access doesn’t mean you need to provide access keys for every element but you need to ensure every function is usable via keyboard.
-All you need to remember is Web Content Accessibility Guidelines (WCAG 2.0) – //w3.org/tr/wcag20 and in case you are hacking something that impact Government of India, be sure to check their guidelines at //web.guidelines.gov.in
+All you need to remember is Web Content Accessibility Guidelines (WCAG 2.0) – http://w3.org/tr/wcag20 and in case you are hacking something that impact Government of India, be sure to check their guidelines at http://web.guidelines.gov.in

 Further, Accessibility will not ask you to restrict the use of any particular technology; You can use, Java Script, AJAX, Flash, Flex, HTML, Php or anything you may like.
 If you opt to use APIs of Yahoo!
 And YUI, good news for you is that most of the modules have accessibility support.
 I urge you to make sure to look for plug-ins that has ARIA support.
 ARIA is a W3C Candid recommendation and is the best solution to make dynamic web accessible.
 Let me share some examples to show the power of ARIA.
 Look at Yahoo!
 Search – Auto suggestions are announced to a screen reader user as they type a keyword; See the previews of products on Yahoo!
 Home page just via keyboard and another good example is Yahoo!
 Mail.
 Also, we at Yahoo!
 Has a sea of resources that you can find on our code Library on our Accessibility site.
-Do check out at //yaccessibilityblog.com/library/.
+Do check out at http://yaccessibilityblog.com/library/.

 Do you wonder, if HTML 5 can be made accessible?
 Yes, you can.
 In fact, Yahoo!
 Mail is an example for HTML 5.
-You can visit //html5accessibility.com for the news on HTML 5 and accessibility; also that has good stats on accessibility support in browsers for HTML 5.
+You can visit http://html5accessibility.com for the news on HTML 5 and accessibility; also that has good stats on accessibility support in browsers for HTML 5.

 Methodologies for Web Accessibility Eveluation